aidanwobrien/ESPER/README.md

 Consult this diagram for what all of the knobs and buttons do:

-You can tweak performance for your machine by adjusting the frame rate and other parameters in the gem-window.pd file.
+You can tweak performance for your machine by adjusting the frame rate, block size and other parameters in the gem-window.pd file.
 You can monitor CPU Usage from GUI.

 Not all APC40 buttons are mapped to functions yet...!